ivmech/iviny/README.md

 ##### IViny is easy to use and USB based simple low-cost DAQ and measurement device for data acquisition application.
 It can be used quickly without any low level electronically knowledge.

-* 2 channels 0 – 5V ve 0 – 3V digital input/output
+* 2 channels 0 – 5V and 0 – 3V digital input/output
 * 2 channels 0 – 5V 10 bit analog input
 * Channel maximum current 20 mA
 * ATTiny85 based